hoon/arfcn/README.md

-# ARFCN - Absolute Radio Frequency Channel Number Utilities
+# ARFCN - Absolute Radio-Frequency Channel Number Tools

-A TypeScript/JavaScript library for working with Absolute Radio Frequency Channel Numbers (ARFCN) used in cellular network standards.
-This package provides utilities for converting between ARFCN values and frequencies, and mapping between frequencies and bands for both NR (5G) and E-UTRA (4G LTE) technologies.
+A TypeScript/JavaScript library for working with absolute radio-frequency channel numbers (ARFCN) used in cellular network standards.
+This package provides utilities for converting between ARFCN values and frequencies, and mapping between frequencies and bands for both 5G NR (5G) and E-UTRA (4G LTE) technologies.

 ## Installation